I Tried Skin Laundry's Laser Facials & This Is What They Did For My Skin

-Picture an Indiana Jones-style saga of an explorer in search of the secret to achieving glowing skin without applying highlighter, and you'll have a good idea of the quest that led me to the Skin Laundry outpost in Manhattan's Tribeca neighborhood.
-The international chain, known for its laser facials, was recommended to me by a friend who swears by the treatments for her sensitive skin.
+Picture an Indiana Jones-style saga of an explorer in search of the secret to achieving glowing skin without applying highlighter, and you'll have a good idea of the quest that led me to the Skin Laundry clinic in Manhattan's Tribeca neighbourhood.
+The international chain also features a London clinic, although it is temporarily closed due to Covid-19.
+It's known for its laser facials and was recommended to me by a friend who swears by the treatments for her sensitive skin.
 Her before-and-after pictures showing her dark spots replaced by bright, luminous skin convinced me that perhaps my dry, breakout-prone complexion could enjoy the same results.

 Advertisement